Congress accuses ruling CPI(M) in Kerala of using CAA for electoral gains | Politics

 - India

-The Congress on Tuesday attacked the ruling CPI(M) in Kerala, accusing it of using the CAA for electoral gains, and saying the Left party is trying to alienate Muslim voters from the Congress on the ''lie'' that the grand old party did not oppose the controversial law Separately, Congress leaders asserted that if the INDIA front, of which the Left parties are a part, comes to power, the legislation will be ''thrown in the dustbin''.
+The Congress on Tuesday accused the ruling CPI(M) in Kerala of using the CAA for electoral gains, and said it is trying to alienate Muslim voters from the Congress on the ''lie'' that the grand old party did not oppose the controversial law Separately, Congress leaders asserted that if the INDIA front, of which the Left parties are a part, comes to power, the legislation will be ''thrown in the dustbin''.

 Congress Working Committee member and MP from Thiruvananthapuram Shashi Tharoor said that the Left front in Kerala is spreading ''lies'' and ''distorting'' the facts about the grand old party's role in opposing the Citizenship (Amendment) Act (CAA), right from its introduction as a bill in Parliament.